d4nd14z/VueJS/README.md

 # components-1

-You can previe this site on:
+You can preview this site on:

 https://vuelessons.netlify.app/